tigera-solutions/calicocloud-kaas-workshop-demo/EKS-cloud-demo/modules/intrusion-detection.md

     IP=$(kubectl get globalnetworkset threatfeed.feodo-tracker -ojson | jq .spec.nets[0] | sed -e 's/^"//' -e 's/"$//' -e 's/\/32//')
     kubectl -n dev exec -t centos -- sh -c "ping -c1 $IP"
     ```

+5. Confirm the embedded alerts for threatfeeds have been trigger.

+6. Change one of the globalnetworksets from UI and confirm it will trigger alert by pre-defined globalalert policy